ekut-es/automate/docs/commandline_automate.md

 Some common administration task are automated in namespace 'admin'

-## automate admin.add-users
+## _automate admin.add-users_

-Adds all users ssh keys from 'metadata/users.yml' to all boards.
+Adds all users ssh keys from 'metadata/users.yml' to all boards and gateways.

-## automate admin.add-board
+## _automate admin.add-board_

 Adds a board to the metadata directory.
 This command connects to the target board and tries to extract the metadata automatically.
 As this command is not able